Passenger (singer)

 Michael David Rosenberg (born 17 May 1984), better known by his stage name Passenger, is an English indie folk singer, songwriter and musician.
-From 2000s, Rosenberg fronted a band by the same name; he opted to keep the Passenger moniker for his solo work after the band dissolved.
-Rosenberg is best known for the 2012 song "Let Her Go", which topped the charts in 16 countries and accumulated more than 3.9 billion views on YouTube.
+From the 2000s, Rosenberg fronted a band by the same name; he opted to keep the Passenger moniker for his solo work after the band dissolved.
+Rosenberg is best known for the 2012 song "Let Her Go", which topped the charts in 16 countries and accumulated more than 4 billion views on YouTube.
 Because Rosenberg was based in Australia at the time of release (and the clip itself was filmed at the Factory Theatre in Marrickville), it is the most-viewed Australian YouTube video ever.
 In 2014, the song was nominated for the Brit Award for British Single of the Year, and he received the British Academy's Ivor Novello Award for Most Performed Work.

-A prolific singer-songwriter, Rosenberg has released 14 studio albums to date: one with the band Passenger, and 13 as a solo artist.
-The most recent of these, Birds That Flew and Ships That Sailed, was released in April 2022.
+A prolific singer-songwriter, Rosenberg has released 14 studio albums to date: one with the band Passenger, and 14 as a solo artist.
+The most recent of these, One for the Road, was released in September 2025.

 Early life

 Rosenberg was born on 17 May 1984 in Brighton to Quaker parents, English mother Jane and American Jewish father, Gerard Rosenberg, originally from Vineland, New Jersey.
-He learned classical guitar at a young age, and began writing songs at 14 or 15.
-He left school at 16 to pursue a music career, and spent the next few years as a busker in England and Australia.
+He has a sister, and learned classical guitar at a young age, beginning to write songs when he was 14 or 15 years old.
+He left school when he was 16 years old to pursue a music career, and spent the next few years as a busker in England and Australia.

 Music career

 Early years

-Rosenberg did his first performance when he was 16.
+Rosenberg did his first performance when he was 16 years old.
 His father, a film production worker, introduced him to Jamie Catto, a former member of the band Faithless, in 2001; it led to Rosenberg getting a two-song spot at the Free Burma Campaign benefit concert at the Royal Court in London in 2002.
 That night, he met his future writing partner, Andrew Phillips, and established contact with the IE Music label.
 Back in Brighton, Phillips and Rosenberg pooled their musical influences (from Simon & Garfunkel to DJ Shadow), and started writing songs at Phillips' in-house studio in Hove.
 In 2003, they formed the Mike Rosenberg Band, engaging Marcus O'Dair (bass), Alon Cohen (drums) and Richard Brinklow (keyboards) through connections within the Brighton music scene.